 Quantity and Progress Requirements

 In order to graduate with a Brown baccalaureate degree, a student must successfully complete at least 30 course credits (equivalent to 120 semester hours), 15 of which must be taken at Brown.
 A maximum of 4 summer and/or Brown Wintersession courses may be applied toward this requirement.
 Approved study at another institution may also count toward the 30-course credit degree requirement.

 The standard semester course load at Brown is four courses.
 Full-time students are permitted to enroll in a maximum of five courses/credits in a given semester; students may take three courses in a semester as long as doing so will not bring them below the level of good academic standing.
 A student may not enroll in fewer than three courses in any semester without written permission from a designated academic dean.
-Resumed Undergraduate Education students may study on either a part-time or full-time basis.
+Resumed Undergraduate Education students may study on either a full-time or less than full-time basis with permission from the RUE academic dean.

 With the exception of students admitted to the Resumed Undergraduate Education (RUE) Program, every candidate for a baccalaureate degree must be in residence at Brown for at least four semesters as a full-time student.
 Credits from Brown Exchange programs, Brown Approved Alternative Study Abroad programs, and the Brown Summer School do not apply to the residency requirement.
 Students in the RUE Program must be in residence for the equivalent of four full-time semesters.
 RUE students may study on a less than full-time basis, if they have secured permission from the RUE academic dean and presented a viable degree completion plan.
 Every student must spend sufficient time in concentration studies to permit faculty evaluation of his or her concentration.